Vieolo/vieolo-ui/README.md

 ```
 npm run build-components
 ```
 which uses typescript compiler to create release components in the `dist` folder.
 The component source files are in `src/lib` and are exported in `src/export.ts` file.
+If the `build-components` command does not produce any file, check the `noEmit` key in the `tsconfig.json` file.

 ## Usage
 In the target package, the components can be imported and used as followed:
 ```JS
 import { IconButton, Button } from '@vieolo/vieolo-ui'
 ```

+## Version Bump
+While bumping the version, the following files should be modified:
+- package.json
+- changelog.md (The user-facing change log for the user)
+- README.md (The version of the installation key-value pair)